-Thomas Jefferson personally foresaw a land enclosure system that locking some people out of any possible life support system from the land: reduced to begging from those who’d laid claim to all land.
-But Mr Jefferson was a product of his time and his purchase of half the continent, see the Louisiana purchase, from France reinforces the central idea, that governments have the right too claim or for that matter to buy and sell, to communally own, property.
+Thomas Jefferson personally foresaw a land enclosure system that locked some people out of any possible life support system from the land and reduced others to begging from those who’d laid claim to all land.
+But Mr Jefferson was a product of his time and his purchase of half the continent, see the Louisiana purchase, from France reinforces the central idea, that governments have the right to claim or for that matter to buy and sell, to communally own, property.
 But considering Mr Jefferson’s statement, it seems he would also have endorsed unrestricted land use by the citizens of the USA.

 And here it’s a good time to return to John Locke and to pluck another gem from this wise man’s writings.

 “Though the earth, and all inferior creatures, be common to all men, yet every man has a property in his own person: this no body has any right to but himself.
 The labour of his body, the work of his hands, we may say, are properly his.
 Whatsoever then he removes out of the state that nature has provided, and left it in, he hath mixed his labour with, and joined to it something that is his own, thereby making it his property.”